Proper Disposal of Fats, Oils, and Grease

+Vegetable oils can also be composted in a compost bin but only in small amounts.
+Too much oil will ‘clog’ the soil much like a drain, preventing it from its natural breathing and absorption capabilities.
+Animals should not be composted; the smell will attract wild animals.
 There are chemicals on the market that claim to dissolve grease.
-In most instances those chemicals only move the problem further down the line.
-Many of those chemicals are also not allowed by city ordinances.
+In most instances chemicals only move the problem down the line.
+Further, many of grease chemicals are also not allowed by city ordinances.

-With a little effort on all of our parts we can avoid expensive plumbing mistakes by safely disposing of fats, oils, and grease.
+With a little effort and consciousness, we can avoid expensive plumbing mistakes by properly disposing of fats, oils, and grease.

 Marcia Steed